Pierre Amoyal: Life and career

 He was violin teacher at the Conservatoire de Paris and then at the Conservatory of Lausanne, until June 2014.
 Then he was teacher at the Mozarteum University of Salzburg, Académie internationale d'été de Nice, and in Japan.

 He is the artistic director of the Conservatory of Lausanne.
 In 2002, he founded the Camerata de Lausanne, a string orchestra.
 He also created and organised the "violin and piano master-classes" of the Music Academy of Lausanne since 1991.

 He was made a Chevalier of Arts and Letters in 1985 and promoted to Knight of the National Order of Merit in 1995.
 He also received the Prix du rayonnement de la Fondation vaudoise pour la culture in 2002, and the Prix de Lausanne in 2006.

+Teaching

+Amoyal has held a number of teaching posts, notably: